-- 1. Candidacy Application Form, Entrance Essay, and Entrance Information Form; - 2.
-Congregational Registration Form; - 3. background check (section 3.2); - 4. psychological evaluation (Appendix B); - 5. personal financial worksheet, https://www.elca.org/Resources/Candidacy#Candidates; - 6. personal health assessment, https://www.elca.org/Resources/Candidacy#Candidates; - 7. transcripts, licenses, and certificates; - 8. when appropriate, evidence of payment of the application fee; and - 9.
-A consent form to release student information under the Family Educational Rights and Privacy Act (FERPA) must be completed by the candidate, at each step of the candidacy process, and shared with the seminary.
+- 1. Candidacy Application form, Entrance essay, and Entrance Information form;

+- 2. Congregational Registration form;

+- 3. background check (section 3.2);

+- 4. psychological evaluation (Appendix B);

+- 5. personal financial worksheet;

+- 6. personal health assessment;

+- 7. transcripts, licenses, and certificates;

+- 8. when appropriate, evidence of payment of the application fee; and

+- 9. A consent form to release student information under the Family Educational Rights and Privacy Act (FERPA) must be completed by the candidate, at each step of the candidacy process, and shared with the seminary.
 The form authorizes the seminary to share information with the candidacy committee.